mshelley1/GettingAndCleaningData/CodeBook.md

-The raw data for this project were spread across several files.
+The raw data for this project were spread across several files and directories (see README.txt for information about the data set and where to  obtain it).
 The observations included a large variety of measures derived from accelerometer data about subjects who wore smartphones while performing various tasks.
 The observations were broken into a "test" and a "training" set.
 Each of these sets was further separated into three files containing, respectively, subject ids, activity ids, and 561 derived measures.

 To process this data and create a single output data file containing the mean of a selelect subset of the 561 measures grouped by subject and activity, the following steps were taken: